For new users, personal Debian boxes, home systems, and other

 situation varies from computer to computer depending on its uses.

 For very complex systems, you should see the Multi Disk HOWTO.
 This contains in-depth information, mostly of interest to ISPs and people setting up servers.

 With respect to the issue of swap partition size, there are many views.
 One rule of thumb which works well is to use as much swap as you have system memory.
 It also shouldn't be smaller than 16MB, in most cases.
 Of course, there are exceptions to these rules.
 If you are trying to solve 10000 simultaneous equations on a machine with 256MB of memory, you may need a gigabyte (or more) of swap.

-On 32-bit architectures (i386, m68k, 32-bit SPARC, and PowerPC), the maximum size of a swap partition is 2GB.
+On some 32-bit architectures (m68k and PowerPC), the maximum size of a swap partition is 2GB.
 That should be enough for nearly any installation.
 However, if your swap requirements are this high, you should probably try to spread the swap across different disks (also called “spindles”) and, if possible, different SCSI or IDE channels.
 The kernel will balance swap usage between multiple swap partitions, giving better performance.

 As an example, an older home machine might have 32MB of RAM and a

 For an idea of the space taken by tasks you might be interested in adding after your system installation is complete, check Section D.2, “Disk Space Needed for Tasks”.